nafizjiwa/ReactQuestionAnswer/README.md

 ## REACT
 1. Why do we need to `import React from "react"` in our files?
-React is what defines JSX
+React defines JSX.
+JSX is a syntax extension that looks like HTML but is actually JavaScript.
+JSX gets transformed into React.createElement() calls, which React uses to create and manage virtual DOM elements.

 2. If I were to console.log(page) in index.js, what would show up?
-A JavaScript object.
-React elements that describe what React should eventually add to the real DOM for us.
+Page refers to a JavaScript object containing React elements that describe the structure and content of the UI that React will eventually render to real DOM.

 3. What's wrong with this code:
 ```